Tim Meadows

-Early life and education
+Early life

-Meadows is the son of Mardell, a nurse's assistant, and Lathon Meadows, a janitor.
-He attended Pershing High School in Detroit and studied television and radio broadcasting at Wayne State University.
+Meadows was born in the Detroit enclave of Highland Park, Michigan, the son of Mardell, a nurse's assistant, and Lathon Meadows, a janitor.
+He attended Wayne State University before leaving to begin his comedy career; the university awarded him an honorary doctorate in 2022.

 Career

-Meadows began performing improvisational comedy at the Soup Kitchen Saloon.
+Meadows began performing improvisational comedy at the Soup Kitchen Saloon in Detroit.
 Meadows's start in show business was in Chicago as a member of The Second City comedy troupe, alongside Chris Farley.
 In Fall 1990, Saturday Night Live producer Lorne Michaels saw Meadows perform at Second City, and brought him into a meeting in New York, without auditioning for the show, where he read a line for a sketch with Steve Martin, Paul Simon, and Ralph Nader, which was for the first Five-Timers Club sketch for the Tom Hanks episode on December 8, 1990, in which Meadows did not appear at all.

-Meadows would instead officially land a spot on SNL two months later in Feb.
-1991, and went on to become a longtime cast member, appearing on the program until 2000.
+Meadows would instead officially land a spot on SNL two months later in February 1991, and went on to become a longtime cast member, appearing on the program until 2000.
 (Meadows was on the show for 10 seasons; this was the record for the longest tenure on the show until it was surpassed by Darrell Hammond in 2005, whose record was also surpassed by Kenan Thompson in 2017.)
 Meadows's lengthy tenure on the show was used as a gag in four monologues when former cast members Phil Hartman, Mike Myers and Farley returned to the show to host, and when Alec Baldwin hosted for his 12th time.